offlineland/offlineland/README.md

 ## TODO:
+- map-teleport redirects to / for some reason.
+Is the game doing that?
 - make the service worker registration/update asynchronous, display a little loading spinner and auto-refresh on update
 - do proper caching and update of static assets
 - interface at `/` to list available areas